Razer Blade 15 (2022) review

 The Razer Blade 15 (2022) is available now in the US, UK, and Australia, among other regions globally.

-Without question, this is an expensive laptop, no matter what configuration you go with, and it's genuinely difficult to argue that the lower end configurations are worth these prices.
-You have to really want a Razer Blade 15 of any kind to pay $2,500 for a laptop whose configuration is more or less in the midrange category.
+This is an expensive laptop no matter what configuration you go with and it's genuinely difficult to argue that the lower-end configurations are worth these prices.
+You have to really want a Razer Blade 15 to pay $2,500 for a laptop whose configuration is more or less in the midrange category.

-The higher-end configurations – especially with the RTX 3080 Ti and UHD 144Hz display – are at least more justifiable in terms of hardware, but definitely understand that no matter which you go for, you're paying a premium for the Razer branding.
+The higher-end configurations – especially with the RTX 3080 Ti and UHD 144Hz display – are at least more justifiable in terms of hardware, but understand that you're paying a premium for the Razer branding no matter which you go for.

 Razer Blade 15 (2022): Design